appsignal/appsignal-docs/source/support/debugging.html.md

     agent.
 This section outputs the `install.log` and `mkmf.log` (Makefile log) files.

-The following options needs to be correctly configured for AppSignal to start.
+The following options need to be correctly configured for AppSignal to start.
 It's the absolute minimum, other configuration can also affect the instrumentation.